monotera/starwars-api/README.md

 ## Testing

 There are two kind of test, the first one will test the functionalities of the app using Django testing and the second one will make a black-box test of the endpoints using pytest.
 For running this test you can use the following commands.
+For more information checkout the API doc in `http://127.0.0.1:8000/swagger/` (the api must be running).

 ### Run all test
 `make test`